thorsten/phpMyFAQ/api-docs/faq/put.md

   "faq-id": 1,
   "language": "de",
   "category-id": 1,
-  "question": "Is this the world we created?", "answer": "What did we do it for, is this the world we invaded, against the law, so it seems in the end, is this what we're all living for today", "keywords": "phpMyFAQ, FAQ, Foo, Bar",
+  "question": "Is this the world we updated?", "answer": "What did we do it for, is this the world we invaded, against the law, so it seems in the end, is this what we're all living for today", "keywords": "phpMyFAQ, FAQ, Foo, Bar",
   "author": "Freddie Mercury",